Monthly Tech-Tip from Tony Hansen SignUp

 The addition of Epsom salts is commonly done with engobes.
 A gelled engobe will apply in a even coat and stay in place even though it takes time to dry.
 Without the epsom salt addition, it will run and drip (even with a low water content).
 It is better to add epsom salts as a saturated solution (rather than in powderized form) since the system is so sensitive to over-gelling if too much is added.

 Epsom salt additions can be invaluable for glazes, its enables creating a thixotropic (gelled) slurry that applies evenly, holds in place and goes on in the right thickness on porous or dense bisque ware.
-When the slurry has a sympathetic specific gravity, about 2g per gallon of epsom salts should gel it.
-Slurries containing CMC gum will not gel this way.
+When the slurry has a sympathetic specific gravity, about 2g per gallon of epsom salts is a good starting point (slurries containing CMC gum will not gel this way).
 Others may fail to gel because they lack adequate surface area to react electrolytically (e.g. they only contain kaolin, no ball clay).
 Surface area can be greatly increased by incorporating bentonite in the recipe.
 Kaolin can be substituted gram-for-gram for bentonite (they are both clays) with minimal effect on fired results.
-2% should be enough.
+Flocculation is a delicate process, thus no recipe should specify an exactly percentage to use, each time a recipe is mixed the amount of Epsom salts should be tuned to get the rheology needed.

 Some clay body manufacturers add Epsom salts to their clay mixes to improve plasticity and stabilize bodies against the thixotropic and spontaneous softening effects of certain soluble compounds in the mix (e.g. soda feldspar, nepheline syenite).
 It is typical to use .2-.3%.